diaas14/cloud-kitchen-app/README.md

 # Clone this repository to your local machine
 git clone https://github.com/diaas14/cloud-kitchen-app.git
 ```

 2. Install Node, Flutter, Docker and Kubernetes if you haven't already.

 3. To run the Node.js backend microservices -

-  1. Install Skaffold by following the instructions on the Skaffold website.
+- Install Skaffold by following the instructions on the Skaffold website.
-  2. Make sure Docker and Kubernetes is up and running
+- Make sure Docker and Kubernetes is up and running
-  2. In your terminal, navigate to the root directory of the project.
+- In your terminal, navigate to the root directory of the project.
-  3. Run skaffold dev to build and deploy the microservices and React app server to your local Kubernetes cluster.
+- Run skaffold dev to build and deploy the microservices and React app server to your local Kubernetes cluster.
-  4. Wait for Skaffold to finish deploying the microservices.
+- Wait for Skaffold to finish deploying the microservices.

 4. To run flutter app -

-  1. Navigate to ./client directory.
+- Navigate to ./client directory.
-  2. Install dependencies by running ```bash flutter pub get```
+- Install dependencies by running `flutter pub get`
-  3. Connect a mobile device that is on the same network.
+- Connect a mobile device that is on the same network.
-  4. Run the app by running ```bash flutter run```
+- Run the app by running `flutter run`

 5. Pull changes to your local repository before you make any changes